A year-long program made possible by the Tory Burch Foundation.

 Eligibility & Applicant Criteria

-- A woman entrepreneur who owns either a majority stake (51% or more) in a qualifying business, or owns the largest or equal stake in a qualifying business that is 100% owned and controlled by women.
+- A woman entrepreneur who owns a majority stake in a qualifying business.
 IGI welcomes applications from transgender and non-binary women.

 - Applicant must manage the qualifying business on a day-to-day basis.